brimdata/zui/docs/Zeek-Customization.md

 If you're experienced at [installing Zeek](https://docs.zeek.org/en/current/install/install.html), you may have the best luck by building and testing your Zeek installation via those standard instructions.
-This will give you the most flexibility in terms of being able to to compile plugins, use the [Zeek Package Manager](https://docs.zeek.org/projects/package-manager/en/stable/) to add extensions, or even make changes to the core Zeek C++ code if you choose.
+This will give you the most flexibility in terms of being able to compile plugins, use the [Zeek Package Manager](https://docs.zeek.org/projects/package-manager/en/stable/) to add extensions, or even make changes to the core Zeek C++ code if you choose.

 However, situations may arise when this is difficult.
 Some examples: